matthewdeanmartin/paipi/SOURCE.md

 - Create meaningful examples in the README
 - Ensure the code is well-documented

-Save everything in the /output directory with the proper package structure.
+Save everything in the current directory, which is the designated output directory.
-Start by creating the directory structure, then implement each module step by step.
+Start by creating the directory structure for '{{spec['name']}}', then implement each module step by step.
 """

         print("Sending prompt to Open Interpreter...")